-If you were just diagnosed and about to have a surgery, there are a few treatments you should ask the surgeon about, such as Gliadel Wafer and Gliasite Radiation Therapy System.
+If you were just diagnosed and about to have a surgery, there are a few choices to consider.
+Ask your surgeon about the personalized vaccine therapies that require a tumor sample (or you can plan for future vaccines by having the tumor sample frozen in a special way).
+You can ask about special tests that can test the genetic makeup of your tumor.
 Ask if there are any clinical trials that require a surgery and ask about the possibility of doing a Drug Resistance Assay.
-You can read about them in later chapters, but for now, just know that you need to ask about these things!
+You can read about them in later chapters, but for now, just know that you need to ask about these things before surgery!

-Surgery (for a high-grade brain tumor) should be looked at as an opportunity to use a treatment or do a test that requires surgery, since you don't want to have an additional surgery just to implant something or get a tumor sample.
+Surgery (for a high-grade brain tumor) should be looked at as an opportunity to use a treatment or do a test that requires surgery, since you don't want to have an additional surgery just to implant something or get a tumor sample for subsequent treatments.

 Be aware that most long-term high-grade brain tumor survivors have had multiple surgeries.
-In general, the surgery won't be as bad as you expect.
+Usually, the surgery won't be as bad as you expect.
 The worst part may just be worrying about it the night before.
 There are risks to surgery anywhere in the body, but surgery today is so much safer and easier than it was even 10 years ago.
 Serious side effects are much less common than they used to be, so don't let horror stories from the past bother you.
+Problems still do occur but not as frequently as in the past.

 Following surgery, radiation and chemotherapy at the same time is currently the standard of care (for high grade gliomas only).
 Radiation is given 5 days a week for 6 weeks, and the oral chemotherapy drug, Temodar, is usually used at the same time.
 If it is not offered to you, ask why not.
-IF cost is the barrier, contact us.
-After radiation is completed, Temodar is usually continued.
-For GBMs, it is approved for only 6 months following radiation, but in practice, it is used until it either stops working or until it is no longer needed which is determined by no tumor on the scans (MRI and MRS or PET) for a few months.
+If cost is the barrier, contact us.
+The Musella Foundation has a new co-payment assistance program that may be able to help in some circumstances with your out of pocket expenses.